A while back I posted the basic bodice pattern -tutorial. That one was with darts. So now this pattern should be easy.

 Especially when there are no sleeves attached, the dartless bodice will have some extra volume at the front armhole-area.
 To get rid of it, you can make a little dart towards the bust point.
 Afterwards you can rotate the dart in another direction or turn it into more flare at the hemline.

 Here’s a summary on the dartless bodice pattern construction.
-If you’re already on my mailing list, I have sent you the link.
+If you’re already on my mailing list, you’ll find it in the resource library.